 The UN Convention on the Rights of the Child (UNCRC) is an international agreement between 193 member states of the UN.
 The UNCRC spells out the rights that should be afforded to all children and young people under 18.

-In Scotland we have an advocate for the rights of children and young people, called Scotland’s Commissioner for Children and Young People (SCCYP) – his name is Bruce Adamson.
+In Scotland we have an advocate for the rights of children and young people, called Scotland’s Commissioner for Children and Young People (SCCYP) – Her name is Nicola Killean.
 The SCCYP describes the UNCRC as being about the 4 Ps:

 Provision – there should be things for children and young people to do, including educational and leisure facilities, and other services for children and young people